Isiah Kiner-Falefa Player Props: Yankees vs. Cubs

-The New York Yankees, including Isiah Kiner-Falefa (.390 on-base percentage in past 10 games, 88 points above season-long percentage), take on starter Jameson Taillon and the Chicago Cubs at Yankee Stadium, Friday at 7:05 PM ET.
+The New York Yankees, including Isiah Kiner-Falefa and his .471 slugging percentage over his past 10 games, battle starter Drew Smyly and the Chicago Cubs at Yankee Stadium, Saturday at 1:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Orioles.
+He had a hitless performance in his most recent game (0-for-3) against the Orioles.

 Isiah Kiner-Falefa Game Info & Props vs. the Cubs